How to Return to Running Postpartum

 Last Updated:

-Historically, there haven’t been many guidelines to help new moms learn how to safely return to running postpartum.
+Historically, there haven’t been many guidelines to help new moms return to running postpartum.

-In March of 2019, three physiotherapists in the UK published the first such guidelines.
-This is excellent news!
+In March of 2019, three physiotherapists in the UK published the first such guidelines1 — and the research and guidance has continued to grow from there.

 These guidelines connect pelvic health signs/symptoms to the musculoskeletal and mechanical components of running.
-They use currently available pelvic health research outcomes in order to create individualized running programs for postpartum clients.
+They use currently available pelvic health research outcomes in order to create individualized return to running postpartum programs.

 Reading dense scientific studies is not how most mothers with a newborn want to spend their time.
 So, here’s a quick summary of this latest research.

-New moms can all benefit from a pelvic health check-up in the first six weeks postpartum.
-This is key for prevention and management of pelvic organ prolapse, urinary incontinence, and sexual dysfunction.
+All new moms can benefit from a pelvic floor physical therapy check-up within the first 6 weeks postpartum.
+But this is especially important before returning to running.3 Early assessment helps prevent and manage pelvic organ prolapse, urinary incontinence, and other pelvic floor issues.

 Your pelvic health physical therapist can check for pelvic floor issues, but knowledge is power.
 Here are a few signs, symptoms, and risk factors of pelvic floor dysfunction to be aware of when returning to running postpartum: